mmorana1/marcom/_talks/2009-November 24.md

 ---
-title: "OWASP Application Security Guide for CISOs"
+title: "Software Security Initiatives"
 collection: talks
 type: "Talk"
-permalink: /talks/2012-November 16
+permalink: /talks/2009-November 24
-venue: "OWASP CISO Breakfast Meeting"
+venue: "OWASP-Application Security for E-Government"
-date: 2012-11-16
+date: 2009-11-24
-location: "Atlanta, Georgia"
+location: "Milan, Italy"
 ---

-This document provides an overview of a presentation by Marco Morana from OWASP on developing an OWASP Application Security Guide for Chief Information Security Officers (CISOs).
-The presentation covers the need for such a guide given the evolving roles and responsibilities of CISOs.
-It outlines the guide's structure and contents to provide CISOs with strategic guidance on application security processes, metrics, and technology selection.
-A four step project plan is also presented for creating the guide based on input from the security community and CISO surveys.
+This presentation outlines how to initiate a software security program within an organization using a maturity-based, metrics-driven approach.
+It suggests evaluating the current maturity level, establishing security standards and processes, and integrating security practices across the software development lifecycle (SDLC).
+Key metrics to monitor include the percentage of issues identified and resolved at each phase of the lifecycle, the average time to remediate vulnerabilities, and vulnerability density.

-You can download the presentation slides [from here](https://www.slideshare.net/slideshow/owasp-atlantacisoguidevs1/16928736) The OWASP CISO Guide can be downloaded [from here](https://wiki.owasp.org/images/f/f0/Owasp-ciso-guide.docx)
+You can download the presentation slides [from here](https://www.slideshare.net/slideshow/software-security-initiatives/2578777)